Maxprofs/online-mindmap/README.md

 ```
 ## Build and run project
 ### Build with Grunt
 Grunt is used to build the project.
-It copies requiered external script, uglify project script, parse sass files, etc.
+It copies requiered external script, parse sass files, etc.
 The project can be built in release or debug mode respectively with :
 ```
 $ grunt release